mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 `Beyond Hello World: Python in Industry and Academia </presentations/gwu-real-world-python.html>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Beyond "Hello World": Real Python Use in Industry and Academia.
+What is
+Python used for throughout industry and academia?
+How can you learn parts
+of the Python ecosystem to create a skill set appealing to employers?
+What
+do experienced Python developers look for when hiring new developers for
+their teams?
+This talk will cover these questions and give you a great
+list of Python resources to learn more after the talk.

 Presented to the
 `George Washington University Computer Science <http://www.cs.gwu.edu/>`_
 department on March 1, 2013.